top of page

 Polling place signage was improved for the November 2024 election (thank you, election officials!).
 The most prevalent issues was knowledge of and consistency with offering set-aside ballots.
 It wasn't every site, but there were sites that needed increased poll worker knowledge around offering them.
 We recommend further training for poll workers.

-There's also more work to be done on educating voters about set-aside ballots, especially students, military personnel, new Americans, and voters who have recently moved to North Dakota.
+There's also more work to be done on educating voters about set-aside ballots, especially students, military personnel, New Americans, and voters who have recently moved to North Dakota.
 We'll continue educating voters on voter ID and set-aside ballots.

 Overall, it was a smooth election process by election officials and the helpful, efficient poll workers serving North Dakota voters.
 We're grateful for all their hard work!